DiablosOffens/Moras.Net/CONTRIBUTING.md

 Guidelines
 ==========

-When contributing to the Moras.Net project, please follow the [Moras.Net Coding Guidelines][].
+When contributing to the Moras.Net project, please follow the [Moras.Net Coding Guidelines](CODESTYLE.md).
 We are working to introduce this coding style to the project.
 Please make your pull requests conform to these guidelines.

-[Moras.Net Coding Guidelines]: https://github.com/DiablosOffens/Moras.Net/blob/master/CODESTYLE.md

 Etiquette
 =========